-- Informational/Regulatory/Warning standard ESA green post signs generally at access points with name of the ESA, outlining the rules for the ESA with simple pictographs, QR codes for brochures and Observation Reports and detailed by-law sign on the back; - Interpretive occasional signage with educational information (i.e. wildlife trees); and, - Designation/directional blazes of yellow coloured paint to indicate trail type and direction.
+- Informational/Regulatory/Warning standard ESA green post signs generally at access points with name of the ESA, outlining the rules for the ESA with simple pictographs, QR codes for brochures and Observation Reports and detailed by-law sign on the back - Interpretive occasional signage with educational information (i.e. wildlife trees) - Designation/directional blazes of yellow coloured paint to indicate trail type and direction

+It is recognized that signage and other measures in the Guidelines will be required to inform users of changes in trail types, way-finding and accessibility of trails in order to manage use of the trail system.
 This will be enhanced through installation of AODA compliant signage at all access points with a map and information that identifies:

-- i.
-The length of trail - ii.
-The type of surface of which the trail is constructed - iii.
-The average and minimum trail width - iv.
-The average and maximum running and cross slope - v.
+- 1. The length of trail - 2.
+The type of surface of which the trail is constructed - 3.
+The average and minimum trail width - 4.
+The average and maximum running and cross slope - 5.
 The location of amenities, where provided